-- Families are given the opportunity to process through feelings of hurt and confusion that accompany living with someone actively using substances.
+- How to process feelings of hurt and confusion that accompany living with someone actively using substances.